formbuilder/formbuilder/README.md

-# CGI::FormBuilder

-Perl module for easily generating, validating, and processing forms
+# CGI::FormBuilder - Perl module for easily generating, validating, and processing forms

 ## Support

-Please see http://formbuilder.org for online docs and tutorials.
-In addition, there is a google group, http://groups.google.com/group/perl-formbuilder
+Please see [formbuilder.org](http://formbuilder.org) for online docs and tutorials.
+In addition, there is a [google discussion group](http://groups.google.com/group/perl-formbuilder) for help and patches.

 ## Installation